 - Plan for on-going collaboration with tangata whenua

-- Plan for collaborating with stakeholders and community
+- Plan for collaborating with stakeholders and community members

 - Ongoing monitoring and adaptive management

-An implementation plan sets out how and when the freshwater NPS
+An implementation plan sets out how and when the freshwater NPS will be implemented.

-annually through Regional Council's annual reports each October.
+Progress on the implementation programme will be reported annually through Regional Council's annual reports each October.